abelfodil/wallhaven/README.md

 # Get the user's public and private collection.
 # An API key must be provided.
 data = wallhaven.get_collection_from_apikey()

+# Get wallpapers from a user's collection.
+# By default, this will return ALL wallpapers.
+# You can specify a limit.
+data = wallhaven.get_wallpapers_from_collection(username, collection_id, limit=25)
 ```

 Example of data returned from `wallhaven.get_wallpaper_info('r25peq')`